makenai/node-uvc-control/README.md

 ### camera.set( controlName, value, callback )

-Get the current value of the specified control by name.
+Set the value of the specified control by name.

 ```javascript
 camera.set('saturation', 100, function(error) {